After a pressure drop is detected, what is the first action to take during testing?

 Prepare for the RVTI Level 1 Certification Test.
 Engage with flashcards and multiple choice questions that come with hints and detailed explanations.
 Achieve success on your exam!

 When a pressure drop is detected during testing, the first action to take is to locate and repair the leak.
-This is crucial because the primary concern is ensuring the integrity of the system being tested.
-A pressure drop often indicates that the system is compromised, which can lead to faulty functioning or safety hazards.
+This is crucial because a pressure drop indicates that there may be an issue with the system's integrity, often manifested as a leak.

 Subscribe